alialib/alia/docs/getting-started.md

 ----------------

 The core of alia should work on any C++14 compiler.
 It has no external dependencies.
+It's regularly tested on:

+- Visual C++ 2015 and 2017 (x86 and x64 for both)
+- GCC 5
+- Clang 4.0
+- Emscripten 1.39.7

-It's regularly tested on Visual C++ 2015 and 2017, GCC 5, Clang 4.0, and the latest release of Emscripten.
-(It should support more recent versions of the above.
-If you find otherwise, please open an issue.)
+It should support more recent versions of the above.
+If you find otherwise, please open an issue.

 ### Getting It